kavurisriharsha/cse15l-lab-reports/labreport1.md

   ```
   > `cat` or "concatenate" takes one or more file-paths as arguments, which are all concatenated, or joined end to end and displayed in the order they were specified.

 When `cat` is used with no arguments, it initially seems like it does nothing.
 However, the command is in fact waiting for the user input which it then prints in the next line.
 This can be exited using `Ctrl+C`.
-  ###### Working directory is `/home/lecture1/`
+  <sub> Working directory is `/home/lecture1/`
   ```
   [user@sahara ~/lecture1]$ cat
   Input